rahul-gharat/dronahq-docs/docs/reference/keywords-js-utilities/Utility.md

 ## DownloadFileFromURL

 The `UTILITY.DownloadFileFromURL()` method allows users to dynamically download files directly to their devices.
+This method returns a `Promise` so the response needs to be captured using `await` keyword.

 #### Usage